Viral Testing

 PCR Viral Testing

-For ME/CFS involving chronic enterovirus infection, Dr John Chia found even with the most sensitive PCR blood tests, enterovirus was only detected around 30% of the time (in severe bedbound patients this virus was detected 70% of the time, but in milder patients only 12% of the time).1 So Dr Chia's research showed that blood PCR is not a reliable method of detecting enterovirus in ME/CFS patients.
+For ME/CFS involving chronic enterovirus infections, Dr John Chia found even with the most sensitive PCR blood tests, enterovirus was only detected around 30% of the time (in severe bedbound patients this virus was detected 70% of the time, but in milder patients only 12% of the time).1 So Dr Chia's research showed that blood PCR is not a reliable method of detecting enterovirus in ME/CFS patients.

 Viral Antibody Testing

 IgM and IgG antibodies are some of the main players for fighting infection.
 When you first catch an infectious pathogen, within days of the acute infection starting, IgM antibodies which specifically target that pathogen are created by the immune system.
+And soon after, the immune system starts producing IgG antibodies that target the pathogen as well.

-As the acute infection is slowly brought under control by the immune response, and the pathogen is either completely eliminated from the body or has been reduced to an inactive dormant state (where the pathogen is hiding in a latent state inside cells), levels of IgM go down to zero, and at the same time, IgG antibodies start being produced which target that pathogen.
+As the acute infection is slowly brought under control by the immune response, and the pathogen is either completely eliminated from the body, or has been reduced to dormancy (where the pathogen enters a state of latency hiding inside host cells), levels of IgM go down to zero.

 Normal Rules for Interpreting Antibody Levels